Pillows and Blankets: Plot

-After a humiliating injury from one of the members of Pillowtown, Pierce (Chevy Chase) gives Abed the blueprints to a doomsday device he concocted.
-After Troy finds out about his plan, he gets Ben Chang (Ken Jeong) to attack Pillowtown with the force of preteen "security interns" whom he previously recruited at a bar mitzvah.
-After Chang's force starts winning the battle, Abed unleashes the doomsday device: Pierce attacking the boys in a full-body pillow suit.
+After a humiliating injury at the hands of Pillowtown soldiers, Pierce (Chevy Chase) gives Abed the blueprints to a "doomsday device"; when Troy finds out about it, he attacks Pillowtown with the force of preteen "security interns" Ben Chang (Ken Jeong) previously recruited at a bar mitzvah.
+After Chang's force starts winning the battle, Abed unleashes the doomsday device: Pierce in a full-body pillow suit.
 Abed then sends an email to members of Pillowtown outlining Troy's psychological vulnerabilities.
-When Troy receives the intercepted message from a hacker working for Blanketsburg, he sends an angry text message to Abed saying that no one else will have the patience to deal with Abed's issues.
-Jeff tries to hold a peace conference, but Abed and Troy only agree that whoever wins the war will get to stay in the apartment, while the loser must move out.
+Hurt, Troy sends an angry text message to Abed saying that he is Abed's only friend and that no one else will have the patience to deal with Abed's issues.
+Jeff tries to hold a peace conference, but negotiations fail as Abed and Troy agree that their friendship is over and the loser of the war must move out of their apartment.

-The next morning, a great battle occurs in the cafeteria.
-The battle concludes in anticlimax when Dean Pelton announces that the representative for Guinness was fired, whereupon both factions lose interest and disperse.
-After everyone has left, Abed and Troy continue pillow fighting, telling Jeff it will be the last thing they will ever do together.
-Jeff points out that their reluctance to stop the pillow fight indicates that, subconsciously, they don't actually want to part ways.
-Jeff then gives Abed and Troy the imaginary "friend hats" with which he had earlier tried to reconcile them, and the duo become friends again.
-He then reveals to the documentary crew that he actually went to the Dean's office to "retrieve" the friend hats instead of merely standing out of sight for a few minutes, since he does take the relationships of his friends seriously, even if he's not entirely sure why.
+The next morning, a massive battle occurs in the cafeteria, but the battle concludes in anticlimax when Dean Pelton announces that the representative for Guinness was fired, causing both factions to lose interest and disperse.
+Though everyone else has left, Abed and Troy continue fighting, telling Jeff it will be the last thing they will ever do together.
+Jeff points out that their reluctance to stop the pillow fight indicates that subconsciously they don't actually want to part ways.
+The two agree to make up so long as Jeff gives them the imaginary "friend hats" with which he had earlier tried to reconcile them, and they become friends again.
+Jeff then reveals to the documentary crew that he actually went to the Dean's office to "retrieve" the friend hats instead of merely standing out of sight for a few minutes, since he does take the relationships of his friends seriously, even if he's not entirely sure why.

-During the war, Britta (Gillian Jacobs) tries to get photographs of the events that occurred, only to mess up every photo, except for the final one with Abed and Troy becoming friends again.
-The narrator (Keith David) reveals that, in very Britta style, she was trying to get an image of light reflecting off a plate of waffles and took her lone great picture by accident.
+Britta (Gillian Jacobs) has bungled her attempts to chronicle the war through photographs, but finally manages to capture Abed and Troy becoming friends again by accident, as she tries to take an unrelated picture of waffles.